 There is also an outpatient centre in Carlow that cares for patients throughout the South East and Midlands.

-In November 2020, UPMC opened its first international location of UPMC Sports Medicine, located at WIT Arena in Waterford.
+In November 2020, UPMC opened its first international location of UPMC Sports Medicine, located at SETU Arena (formerly WIT Arena) in Waterford.
+In 2022, additional clinics were opened in Tipperary (TUS Thurles Campus) and Limerick (TUS Moylish Campus) along with a UPMC Institute for Health in Mayo.

-In 2021, we opened the Global Technology Operations Centre in Kilkenny aimed to provide information technology support for all international locations in Ireland and Italy.
-We now employ more than 800 people across all locations in Ireland.
+In 2021, we opened the Global Technology Operations Centre in Kilkenny tasked with providing information technology support for all international locations in Ireland and Italy.

 Today, UPMC is the largest non-governmental employer in Pennsylvania and integrates 92,000 employees, 40 hospitals, 800 doctors' offices and outpatient sites, and a more than 4 million-member Insurance Services Division, the largest medical insurer in western Pennsylvania.
 In the most recent fiscal year, UPMC contributed $1.7 billion in benefits to its communities, including more care to the region's most vulnerable citizens than any other health care institution.